utdata/rwdir/docs/04-counts-analysis.md

 Basically we are summarizing the total number of rows in the data.
 Through 2021 there were 330,800 rows.

-> AN ASIDE: Like with mutate, I often break up the arguments inside `summarize()` into new lines so they are easier to read, like above.
+> AN ASIDE: Like I did earlier with mutate, I often break up the arguments inside `summarize()` into new lines so they are easier to read, like above.

 But I bet you're asking: Professor, we want to count the number of times an _performer_ has appeared, right?